 Conditions in some of the prison system’s nine facilities continued to be harsh due to overcrowding.

 Physical Conditions: Gross overcrowding was a problem.
-All prisons had inadequate lighting, ventilation, and sanitation facilities.
+All prisons had inadequate lighting, poor ventilation, and inadequate sanitation.
 Conditions at the sole women’s prison were better than those in other prisons.

-Independent Monitoring: The government did not permit outside observers, such as the United Nations, the International Committee of the Red Cross, or other nongovernmental organizations (NGOs), to monitor the Immigration Detention Center.
+Independent Monitoring: The government did not permit outside observers to monitor the Immigration Detention Center.
 The government permitted monitoring of other prisons and detention centers by UN officials and independent human rights organizations.

 Improvements: Government repair projects improved physical conditions at some detention facilities.

 The law prohibits arbitrary arrest and detention and provides for the right of any person to challenge the lawfulness of his or her arrest or detention in court.
 The government generally observed these requirements.